About This Episode

 Layla Kattermann 3:04

-Although the right to protest is considered an important right in Europe and demonstrations are an indicator of a healthy democratic system, several countries such as Germany, France, and Austria are violating that right by banning pro Palestine demonstrations.
-In Germany, not only are protests being banned, but activists are also being harassed by the police for wearing a Kuffieye or holding a Palestinian flag.
+Although the right to protest is considered an important right in Europe and demonstrations are an indicator of a healthy democratic system, several countries such as Germany, France, and Austria are violating that right by banning pro-Palestine demonstrations.
+In Germany, not only are protests being banned, but activists are also being harassed by the police for wearing a kuffiyeh or holding a Palestinian flag.

-But these other things are any demonstration of activities or expressions of opinion and and support of Palestine.
-So wearing relevant clothing, having stickers with texts like, like free Palestine wearing the map of Palestine on a necklace using expressions such as through Palestine, they have not only been asked to ban such activities on school premises, but also to notify the police when that happens, which even includes primary schools.
+But these other things are any demonstration of activities or expressions of opinion and support of Palestine.
+So wearing relevant clothing, having stickers with texts like “Free Palestine,” wearing the map of Palestine on a necklace, using expressions such as “Free Palestine” — they have not only been asked to ban such activities on school premises, but also to notify the police when that happens, which even includes primary schools.

-In one primary school the school director was actually suspended for not complying with this ban.
+In one primary school, the school director was actually suspended for not complying with this ban.
 Even in France, which is considered the place for protests, the French have also banned protests in cities like Paris and Toulouse.
-People have not sticked to these demonstration bans.
+People have not stuck to these demonstration bans.

 Yara Hawari 6:07